eelcovv/etc-nixos-configuration/README.md

-# NixOS basic condifuration
+# NixOS basic configuration.nix file

-This file contains the basis configuration I use after a fresh reinstall of nixos.
-It adds 'git' and 'vim' in my profile in order to do some basic editing.
-Also, it activates my bluetooth so that I can add a mouse.
-Finally, the experimental nixos features flakes is added.
+Basis configuration.nix file to use for a fresh reinstall of nixos.
+It does the following:
+1. Add  `git` `vim` and `wget` for basic manipulations
+2. Turn on bluetooth
+3. Add `flakes` to nix

-## Instruction to clone this to a fresh install
+## Instruction to use

 1. Install git and vim in a temporary shell